DeathlyBower959/github-repo-info/README.md

 This is just a simple repository used to get the latest release on any github repo (Its just a workflow file)

-If you would like me to add a specific repo, create an issue with this format
+If you want a specific repo, create an issue with this format
 ```
-Repo Owner: OwnerName/Org
+Repo Owner: OwnerName or OrgName
 Repo Name: Name

+# Only put this if you need it to check more frequently than it currently is
+cron: * * * * *
 ```

 ---
 ### Notes: